dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The secret of success is to do the common thing uncommonly well.**
+**The sun itself is weak when it first rises, and gathers strength and courage as the day gets on.**

-John D. Rockefeller Jr
+Charles Dickens